Table of Contents Show

 - Less Susceptible to pests – Apartments on the top floors have a far lower chance of pest infestations.
 This includes not just extreme infestations like rats and termites but also more common intrusions like flying insects.

 - Lower Heating Costs – Hot air always rises, meaning apartments on the higher levels will have a higher internal temperature than those below.
-This can make a big difference in winter and will save you a bit on heating costs.
+This can make a big difference in winter and save you a bit on heating costs.

 - More Expensive – Top floor apartments cost significantly more than lower levels, which is the price of having so many desirable traits.